-- Specify explicit interfaces by placing procedures in modules where the procedure is to be used in more than one scope, or by using internal procedures where the procedure is to be used in one scope only. - · Specify argument intents to allow further checking of argument usage. - Specify pure (or elemental) for procedures where possible for greater clarity of the programmer's intentions. - Use a compiler or other tool to automatically create explicit interfaces for external procedures.
+- Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.32.5. - Specify explicit interfaces by placing procedures in modules where the procedure is to be used in more than one scope, or by using internal procedures where the procedure is to be used in one scope only. - Specify argument intents to allow further checking of argument usage. - Specify pure (or elemental) for procedures where possible for greater clarity of the programmer's intentions - Use a compiler or other tools to automatically create explicit interfaces for external procedures.